Effects of shear displacement on the conductance of monolayer/gapped bilayer/monolayer graphene junctions: Implications for ac-dc conversion: Dispersion lines

-To provide a physical interpretation of Table~II, we further simplify Eq.~(\ref{DK-eq}) under the following conditions. (i) As mentioned above Eq.~(\ref{X}), we consider only values of $s$ close to zero. (ii) Since $E$ is close to zero, the term $\gamma_4$ is neglected. (iii) Because $\bar{\gamma}_3^{(x)}$ is insensitive to the shear displacement $\vec{\delta}$, we neglect $D_3$.
-Consition (i) follows $-\tau\sqrt{p-s^2+ilq} \simeq \xi^{(0)}_{\tau,l}$.
+To provide a physical interpretation of Table~IV, we further simplify Eq.~(\ref{DK-eq}) under the following conditions. (i) As mentioned above Eq.~(\ref{X}), we consider only values of $s$ close to zero. (ii) Since $E$ is close to zero, the term $\gamma_4$ is neglected. (iii) Because $\bar{\gamma}_3^{(x)}$ is insensitive to the shear displacement $\vec{\delta}$, we neglect $D_3$.
+Condition (i) implies $-\tau\sqrt{p-s^2+ilq} \simeq \xi^{(0)}_{\tau,l}$.
 Under these conditions, we obtain

 where

 Though we take $q$ as a positive real number in this section, $|q|$ is used in Eq. (\ref{theta}) to accommodate the later case where $q$ becomes purely imaginary.
 Here, using $c-1 \simeq -s^2/2$, we neglect the terms $D_0$ and $D_1$, which are of second order in $s$, while retaining $D_\eta$, which is linear in $s$.
 Furthermore, since $|\xi| \ll 1$, only terms linear in $\xi$ are retained in Eq.~(\ref{D-eta}).
 From Eq.~(\ref{simple-dxi}), we derive